 When they reach Skilled Stadium, the course resembles that of the 2010 UCI Road World Championships, with a descent down Moorabool Street and across the river, then a right turn and a cruise along Barrabool Road past the reserve.

-Climbing up into Highton via Barwon Boulevard and Challambra Crescent it is now where the memories of thousands upon thousands lining the course during the 2010 Road Worlds become all too real.
+The climb up to Highton via Barwon Boulevard and Challambra Crescent is a crowd favourite, and also evokes memories of thousands lining the course during the 2010 Road Worlds.
 The circuits then continue as they re-join the descent down Scenic Road.

-The circuits will get faster and faster.
-The average speed for lap one is expected at around 42kmph and by the last, nearly touching 50kmph.
+The race will get faster and faster, with the average speed for lap one expected at around 42km/h and by the last, almost touching 50km/h.

 The Cadel Evans Great Ocean Road Race is proudly presented by Visit Victoria.

 Start planning for your ultimate weekend of cycling and sightseeing now.
 See our travel and accommodation tips to help make your stay in the Geelong, Bellarine and Surf Coast region one to remember.Book Now